LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 ### 3.9.3 Open Platforms and Vendor-Neutral Archives
 An application system is called open platform if it stores patient data based on open specifications and open information models and provides open Application Programming Interfaces (API) for storing and querying these data.
-“Open” in this context means that the specifications, information models, and interfaces are published and can be used by any vendor.
+"Open" in this context means that the specifications, information models, and interfaces are published and can be used by any vendor.

 An open platform follows the idea that both data and metadata are stored in a centralized database, with strict separation between application logic and data storage.